-Bachelor degree holders who are directly admitted into the proposed doctoral program will have the option to obtain a Master's degree once he/she passes the qualifying exam and completes the coursework equivalent to the curriculum in the Master's Degree under the following situations.
+Bachelor's degree holders who are directly admitted into the proposed doctoral program will have the option to obtain a Master's degree once he/she passes the qualifying exam and completes the coursework equivalent to the curriculum in the Master's Degree under the following situations.

-Prospective bachelor's degree holders with direct admission into the proposed doctoral program who choose the Data and Computational Science concentration will have the option to obtain a Master's in Applied Computer Science.
+Also, prospective bachelor's degree holders with direct admission into the proposed doctoral program who choose the Software Engineering concentration will have the option to obtain a Master's in Applied Computer Science.